 - How-to articles or videos

-When I say “expand,” I mean to expand your audience’s minds.
-You could also make this “E” “enlighten.”
-This is content that tells “the other side” of a story.
+Enlightening content tells “the other side” of a story.
 It gives context to information people already have, letting them see it from another point of view.

 Let’s say you’re creating content for an ethical fashion brand.
 It’s one thing to tell people fast fashion comes from Third-World sweatshops.
 That’s common knowledge.
-Instead of going for educational, ethical clothing brand Eileen Fisher has articles and videos on its site that dive deep into its manufacturing process.
-Once you see the people making the clothes and hear their stories, you become proud to support them.
+Ethical clothing brand Eileen Fisher has articles and videos on its site that dive deep into its manufacturing process.
+Once you see the people making the clothes and hear their stories, you become enlightened to the plight of sweatshop workers and feel better about paying premium prices to support fair wages.

 Much content considered thought leadership is focused on enlightening an audience.
 It’s not intended to teach so much as it’s intended to make you think.